nokxs/iobroker-javascript-vs-code-extension/README.md

 Open the command pallet (<kbd>Strg</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> OR <kbd>F1</kbd>) and type `iobroker: ` to see all available commands.

 To connect to your ioBroker instance, you have to invoke `iobroker: Connect to ioBroker`.
 You can see the process in the gif above.
-If your connection fails, check the created file `iobroker-config.json` and re-run the command `iobroker: Connect to ioBroker` for another connection attempt.
+If your connection fails, check the created file `.iobroker-config.json` and re-run the command `iobroker: Connect to ioBroker` for another connection attempt.

-If an existing `iobroker-config.json` is found, the extension automatically starts an connection attempt.
+If an existing `.iobroker-config.json` is found, the extension automatically starts a connection attempt.

 > Current limitation: ioBroker instances with a password are not supported yet!